Reporting abuse can be very difficult, if you have either been abused or are being abused now, there is help and support available.

 As a Safeguarding Team, we endeavour to provide the highest level of professional service and support as possible.

-The Diocesan Safeguarding Advisory Panel is a group of external safeguarding professionals, along with senior clergy and officers from the Diocese and the Cathedral, who provide quality assurance and challenge in regards to safeguarding.
+The Diocesan Safeguarding Advisory Panel is a group of external safeguarding professionals, along with senior clergy and officers from the Diocese and the Cathedral, who provide quality assurance and challenge in regard to safeguarding.

 We have compiled a downloadable list of national and local organisations and services that can be approached for support.
 We highlight some of the key ones below: